-Any form of discipline shall be for just cause.
+Any form of discipline shall be for just cause and progressive discipline shall be followed.
+However, notwithstanding the foregoing, in all cases the Board may impose discipline commensurate with the misconduct.
 No written reprimand will be placed in the bargaining unit member’s permanent file without the bargaining unit member’s knowledge.

 Neither the Board nor the Association shall discriminate against any bargaining unit member for reason of race, color, religion, sex, national origin, ancestry, age, marital status, physical or mental disability or sexual orientation.
 Nothing in this section shall prohibit the District from using marital status as a factor in determining eligibility for participation in bargaining unit member benefit programs.

 When a bargaining unit member is required to appear before the administration or the Board concerning a disciplinary conference in which a written reprimand will be issued or a conference in which a suspension with or without pay or dismissal will occur, the bargaining unit member shall be entitled to have an Association representative present, if one is requested.

 Prior to such a conference, the administration or Board will inform the bargaining unit member, in writing, that a conference will be held concerning a written reprimand, suspension with or without pay, or a dismissal.

 It shall be the responsibility of the bargaining unit member to obtain a representative.